mosip/resident-services/README.md

 - mosip.security.csrf-enable - Enable CSRF protection (default: false)
 - mosip.security.secure-cookie - Enable secure cookies (default: false)

-**Note**:
-- **If using config-server**: Properties marked as environment variables (e.g., db.dbuser.password, keycloak.internal.url, keycloak.external.url, mosip.resident.client.secret) must be passed through the config-server's 'overrides' environment variables and should NOT be defined in property files.
-Refer to the config-server helm chart for more details.
-- **If using application properties directly**: Update these properties directly in your application.properties or resident-default.properties file with your environment-specific values.

 ## Installation

 ### Local Setup (for Development or Contribution)